rebe0909/mSecTimer/README.md

 # mSecTimer
-mSecTimer Lib for Arduino/ESP32 without any Blocking Delay
+mSecTimer Lib for Arduino/ESP32 using millis() and without any Blocking Delay